epj-alter/A-Game-of-Risks/README.md

   - set the number of players
   - set the attributes of players (player color and the number of starting troops) and create a list containing the players ordered by turn
-  - add territory selection function
+  - add territory selection phase
   - add troop deployment function

 ## Organization